Azure-Samples/Speech-Service-Actions-Template/README.md

 1. Update the training and testing data to understand how to [improve the model](./documentation/3-improve-the-model.md) in an iterative fashion.
 1. Visit [advanced customization](./documentation/4-advanced-customization.md) to customize your repository and project, including changing the folder structure, using an alternative branching strategy, and more.

+## Submit feedback

+File feedback regarding documentation or tooling as a an [issue](https://github.com/Azure-Samples/Speech-Service-DevOps-Template/issues), or propose changes by submitting a pull request into the **develop** branch.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a